 Sanford Heisler Sharp unites a passion for justice for employees with uncommon legal skill.
 It produces a superb work product even under extremely challenging time constraints.
 We found Sanford Heisler Sharp to be very responsive, able, and swift.
 We recommend them to anyone.
 Deborah Marcuse is a subtle negotiator with excellent judgment and a wide knowledge of the courts, the experts, and the law.
 Legal Momentum, The Women’s Legal Defense and Education Fund

-Ms. Marcuse is Co-Chair with Alexandra Harwin and Kate Mueting of Sanford Heisler Sharp’s Title VII Practice.
-She represents employees in individual and class actions in a wide range of employment disputes, including suits alleging unlawful terminations, unlawful denials of promotions, unequal pay, wage and hour violations, and hostile work environments related to race, gender, national origin, sexual orientation, pregnancy, and disability.
-Ms. Marcuse has negotiated and secured significant monetary awards for clients with discrimination, harassment, and retaliation claims in the legal, pharmaceutical, financial, manufacturing and commercial real estate sectors, including corporate executives.
+Deborah K. Marcuse is the Managing Partner of Sanford Heisler Sharp’s Baltimore office and a co-Chair of the firm’s Title VII Practice.
+She represents employees in individual and class actions addressing a wide range of employment disputes, including suits alleging discrimination, unlawful termination, unlawful denial of promotions, unequal pay, wage and hour violations, and hostile work environments related to race, gender, age, national origin, sexual orientation, pregnancy, religion, and disability.
+Deborah has negotiated and secured significant monetary awards for law firm partners and associates, high level corporate executives and other clients with discrimination, harassment, and retaliation claims in the legal, pharmaceutical, financial, manufacturing and commercial real estate sectors.